AndreHasGit/May4th/README.md

-# May4th
+# May4th Coding Challange
-Dan Shifmans Code stuff
+My code for the may 4th coding challange